CFexpress Type B Card Performance

 The chart above shows the performance of the cards in mechanical (first curtain) shutter mode.
 This is favored by many with the R5 because its maximum of 12 frames per second is a reasonable rate when you’re not trying to capture the fastest movements.
 It’s also not very loud for a mechanical shutter.
 The R5 forces electronic shutter users into the 20 fps rate, which often is a drain of time later when culling pictures.
 By and large, the cards keep their relative rankings.
 The scale of this chart changes to a minimum of 200 frames, so the two charts of how-many-frames-in-30-seconds aren’t as different from one another as might initially seem.

-Below, is a table of the claimed maximum write and read speeds of the cards.
+Below, is a table of the claimed maximum write and read speeds of some the cards.
 As discussed earlier, dynamic heat reactions prevent there being a real minimum write speed figure, but even so, these maximum speeds show the manufacturers being pretty generous with themselves.
 These numbers are an industry convention that doesn’t have a great deal to do with actual card performance.
-To round out the table, we added a couple additional rows with information just slightly more useful than the marketing claims.

 What about Video?

 Video people really need a binary answer of yes or no… Does this card write the desired video format and not skip frames?
 With all of the cards in the first tier of performance, they can write 4k video until they are full; or more likely, until the R5 gives them an overheating timeout.
-Whether they do higher-bit video has not been tested, aside from the Sony 512, the Delkin 512s, the ProGrade Cobalt card, which all appeared to work fine.
-The Transcend card shot 10 minute of 4K HQ video, but could only manage 10 seconds of 8K.
-A future review will suss out what lengths you might expect from each card from each video format.
+Generally, the more expensive of the newer cards are advertised as 8K-friendly, while the bulk storage cards that are cheaper for the gigabyte do not make such claims.
+That said, none of the Angelbird, Delkin, Wise, largest Sony, Prograde Cobalt, or largest SanDisk cards every failed to deliver at least 10 minutes of 4K HQ video before stopping.
+That cannot be said for the Transcend, ProGrade Gold or smaller sizes of the Sony and SanDisk cards.

 Of course, if you’re using the R5, and you’re at all serious about video, you’re recording to an external recorder, and the memory card is precisely the thing you’ve removed and put aside.
 There is some thought that some CFexpress cards may generate more heat than others.
 At the request of a forum dweller over on FredMiranda.com, we measured before and after temperatures during a test run of all of the cards, making sure the camera’s slot had cooled to at least a common maximum temperature (45 C).
-Keeping the temperature to that or lower, we saw no degradation in the data with higher temps.
+Keeping the temperature to that or lower, we saw no measurable degradation in stills performance at higher temps.

 CFexpress Card Reading/Writing